4 out of 17 VPN services leaked our IP address while torrenting!

 - Hide.me VPN

-We have been in touch with ExpressVPN and upon double checking, we have concluded that ExpressVPN does not leak IP.
+We have been in touch with ExpressVPN and upon double-checking, we have concluded that ExpressVPN does not leak IP as we Reviewed ExpressVPN in-depth.
 For further clarification read the ExpressVPN section below.

 *NOTE: We would like to clarify that we do not intend to slander anyone’s brand image.
 This research was conducted in order to highlight flaws in the VPN software.
 Our intention is to provide the best VPN solution for our readers.